Critical Contrast: Vail Resorts (MTN) versus Its Peers

 |2.58

-Vail Resorts presently has a consensus target price of $292.92, indicating a potential downside of 8.65%.
-As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 12.84%.
-Given Vail Resorts’ rivals stronger consensus rating and higher possible upside, analysts plainly believe Vail Resorts has less favorable growth aspects than its rivals.
+Vail Resorts currently has a consensus target price of $292.92, suggesting a potential downside of 10.35%.
+As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 12.24%.
+Given Vail Resorts’ rivals stronger consensus rating and higher probable upside, analysts plainly believe Vail Resorts has less favorable growth aspects than its rivals.

-96.2% of Vail Resorts shares are held by institutional investors.
-Comparatively, 43.3% of shares of all “Miscellaneous amusement & recreation services” companies are held by institutional investors.
-2.1% of Vail Resorts shares are held by company insiders.
-Comparatively, 24.4% of shares of all “Miscellaneous amusement & recreation services” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Earnings & Valuation